Clarissa Wei: Personal life

-Wei was born in Los Angeles, California, to immigrant parents with roots in Tainan.
+Wei was born in Los Angeles, California, to Taiwanese American immigrant parents from Tainan, Taiwan.
 She graduated from New York University with a bachelor's degree in journalism and political science.
 As of 2023, she resided in New Taipei City.

 Career

 As a food writer covering Los Angeles she caught the attention of Jonathan Gold, who recruited her as one of his food scouts.
 In 2018 she moved to Hong Kong and began writing for the South China Morning Post (SCMP).

 Her journalism initially focused on politics but she shifted to food after finding politics "too heavy and dark."
 However her food writing often inherently touches on politics.
 Many of her stories in Hong Kong focused on aging restaurateurs or chefs who maintained important culinary traditions.
 During this time she traveled around China producing food and culture videos for SCMP.

 In 2020 she left Hong Kong for Taiwan together with her husband, on 30 June, when the Hong Kong National Security Law took effect.
 She is one of the main authors writing about Taiwanese cuisine in English.

 In February 2022, Wei made a Singaporean chicken curry recipe in a New York Times social media video, which was later removed following backlash regarding its authenticity.

 She was the co-host of the cooking show Kitchen Remix on TaiwanPlus.

+In 2025, Wei launched HEYDOH, an artisinal soy sauce company.

+Her second book, Sitting the Month: Postpartum Recipes for Rest and Recovery, was published in September 2026.